openfisca/openfisca-doc/source/coding-the-legislation/legislation_parameters.md

 ## How to navigate the parameters in Python

-Set-up your python file by importing a `country package` and building the `tax and benefits system`
+Set-up your python file by importing a `country package` and building the `tax and benefit system`

 > Example :
 > ```